aloktp/olist-retail-analytics/README.md

 - Connects **operations → customer experience → churn**
 - Translates raw data into **actionable business insights**
 - Supports **data-driven strategy at scale**

 ---

+# WHAT THIS PROJECT SHOWS

+- A small subset of sellers is responsible for a large share of delivery failures
+- Delivery delays — not average delivery time — are the real driver of poor customer experience
+- Customers exposed to inconsistent delivery performance are significantly more likely to churn

+---

+# WHAT SHOULD BE DONE (BUSINESS ACTIONS)

+- Prioritise intervention on the worst-performing sellers instead of broad optimisations
+- Fix logistics in high-delay states (carrier changes, routing, local capacity)
+- Use churn scores to trigger retention actions immediately after bad delivery experiences
+- Track late delivery rate as a core business KPI linked directly to churn

+---